cindyl5697/freedomweb/README.md

 ## **Context**:

-The “Freedom Project” for SEP10 is all about the course-long projects we create based on our creativity.
+The “Freedom Project” for SEP is all about the course-long projects we create based on our creativity.
 The purpose of this blog is to apply the content we learn everyday by doing a reflection and presentation to our creation

 ## **Content:**